doates625/LinearCpp/README.md

 Written by Dan Oates (WPI Class of 2020)

 ### Description
 I developed this library due to the lack of easily-installable and well-documented linear algebra libraries targeted for embedded systems.
 It is loosely based on [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) but heavily simplified for embedded systems, using 8-bit indices to save memory and 32-bit floating-point elements to reduce template complexity.
 The library uses only static memory and achieves variable-size matrices and vectors via dimension templates, which also enforce dimension rules for functions and operators at compilation.
-Efficient lazy evaluation of nesteded expressions is implemented via a polymorphic expression class structure.
+Efficient evaluation of nesteded expressions is implemented via polymorphic expression classes.

 This library currently only supports simple matrix-vector arithmetic such as addition, multiplication, and dot products.
 I plan to eventually add more advanced features including system solvers, inverse and pseudo-inverse, QR and LU decompositions, Gaussian elimination, determinant, rank, and Gram-Schmidt orthogonalization.
-All new features are unit tested before release on master.
+All new features are unit tested.

 ### API Summary
 #### Matrices and Vectors